 7. Don’t reinvent the wheel.
 The world of Catholic ministry resources has grown exponentially over the years.
 If you’re looking for support for a particular need from a Catholic perspective, chances are, there’s a book, a book study, a program, an online forum or a podcast for that already.
 Check out the SPARK database, where you can get ideas for different stages of conversion, different age groups and many different types of events and programs.
 Launching Small Groups is a great tool to use because the framework can be adapted to allow for groups centered around a particular circumstance or experience.

-For more ideas and resources to develop your family support ministry, contact the Archdiocesan Office of Family Ministry and Support:
+For more ideas and resources to develop your family support ministry, contact the Archdiocesan Office of Family Ministry:

 David Grobbel, Marriage and Family Ministry Support Specialist